 Projects in 2020

 There will be three major road construction projects in 2020.
-One project will have a complete closure between Tower Fall and Chittenden Road, while two projects will cause delays (North Entrance and Fishing Bridge to Indian Pond).
+One project will have a complete closure between Tower-Roosevelt and Chittenden Road, while two projects will cause delays (North Entrance and Fishing Bridge to Indian Pond).

-Access: The road between Tower Fall and Chittenden Road will be completely closed until May 2022.
+Access: The road between Tower-Roosevelt and Chittenden Road will be completely closed until May 2022.
 (In 2021, the full closure will be between Tower Fall and Chittenden Road.)
 Specific areas on each side of this closure will be open for select time periods:

 2. North EntranceImprovements: The North Entrance is not equipped to meet the challenges of increasing visitation and traffic.
 This construction will add an additional lane and kiosk to improve traffic flow and reduce lines; replace the existing two buildings with one larger building/station and two kiosks; improve the flow of employee and delivery traffic from Robert Reamer Avenue; improve pedestrian safety by realigning parking along Robert Reamer Avenue; and replace the water line along Robert Reamer Avenue.
 Funding for this project comes from the Federal Highways Administration, Yellowstone Forever, the National Park Foundation, and fees collected in the park.